 Is frozen dog or cat food good for itchy skin/allergies?

 All Stella & Chewy’s frozen and freeze-dried raw diets contain fewer allergy trigger ingredients and are grain-free, yeast-free, gluten-free, dairy-free and nut-free.
-Our formulas contain natural oils and are minimally processed, which can aid in the relief of skin allergies.
+Our formulas contain naturally existing oils and fats and are minimally processed, which can aid in the relief of skin allergies.
+Learn more about food sensitivities or allergies in dogs and cats, or addressing seasonal allergies in dogs and cats.

 Is frozen dog food good for large breed puppies?

 All of our products are complete and balanced for large breed adults.
 However, large breed puppies (defined as over 70 lbs full grown), have different requirements.
 Large breed puppies can eat any of our frozen or freeze-dried raw dog food as a complete and balanced diet, with the exception of our Venison Blend and Simply Venison recipes.
+Learn more about how long to feed your dog puppy food.

 Can I mix frozen raw and regular pet foods?